realglobe-Inc/sugo-module-noop/doc/overview.md

-This is a stub interface for testing purpose. ("noop" stands for "No-Operation")
+This is a stub module for testing purpose. ("noop" stands for "No-Operation")

 It has only few basic methods.